Build Mode · · 16 min read

 Selecting Your Advisory Team

 You need professional help.
-The question is, which professionals?
+The question is which professionals.

 M&A Advisor

 Fee structure: Typically 2-4% of deal value, weighted toward success fee.
-Some charge monthly retainers credited against the success fee.
+Some charge monthly retainers credited against success fee.

 How to evaluate:

-Red flags: Pressure to sign an exclusive engagement immediately.
+Red flags: Pressure to sign exclusive engagement immediately.
 Vague answers about comparable transactions.
 Unwillingness to provide references.

 Transaction Attorney